pdrabik223/block_it/README.md

 ## Task Board

 1. Create ui for playing the game yourself
+    - Make the board editor more responsive, currently in prod env it works ok, but with dev struggles.
+Also we do a lot of unnecessary calculations and redrawings -> this could be optimized
+    -
 2. Implement engine checking for correct moves
 3. Make a engine that calculates the best move in position